 7 Mental Blocks to Export Success

 Everything first begins in mind.
-If something, like our export sale, doesn't go well, it is probable that the problem lies down in the way of our thinking.
+If something, like our export figures, doesn't go well, it is probable that the problem lies down in the way of our thinking.
 After all, it is the real source for everything that is happening to us.
 Therefore, even a slight improvement in the way of thinking or removal of a mental block can advance our business significantly as well as our life.Mental blocks don't always come across like a threat or even a problem.
 They may seem pretty innocent approaches to the issues.
 However, they can also be the real cause for the problem in the first place.
 I frequently notice wannabe exporters having some kind of mental blocks.
 Below I have listed 7 kinds of them.

 #1 Expecting good results in a short time